Applying a data-driven approach means we use training data instead of defining rules, distinguishing ourselves from traditional chatbots.

 raffle.ai makes AI tools to realize our vision of giving employees or end-users seamless access to company information.
 We use natural language processing (NLP) machine learning so that the user can search with natural text in the same way you would pose questions to humans.

 Machine learning needs training data to work — and the more the better.
-Making data, for example, by labeling historical queries (that associates them with correct answer) is time-consuming and therefore expensive, and will delay when your AI solution performs well enough to be deployed.
+Making data, for example, by labeling historical queries (that associates them with the correct answers) is time-consuming and therefore expensive, and will delay when your AI solution performs well enough to be deployed.

 So it sounds like natural text search is out of reach for companies who don’t have the resources to make sufficient training data.
 But this is actually no longer the case.